Orciotrox/Nano-GPT_OpenWebUI_Functions/README.md

 - **Photo Generate Button**: Easily generate images from the UI with Nano-GPT integration.

 <img src="https://raw.githubusercontent.com/Orciotrox/NodeRed-Nano-GPT.com-OpenWebUI/refs/heads/main/ReadmePhotos/NIv2.png" alt="Photo Generate Button" width="300"/>

-## Installation Steps:
-**https://openwebui.com/ Installation**: Click the links above for each function or download under releases.
-**Manual Installation**:
-   In OpenWebUI, create the following functions manually:
-   - `NanoGPT.py`
-   - `NanoGPTReceive.py`
-   - `NanoGPTImages.py`
-   These can be found under `/Open WebUI Functions/` or in the release files.
-1. Install the functions using a method above.
-2. Add the Nano GPT API Key under "Valves" (settings icon) for each function.

 ## Screenshots:

 - **Chat Interface**: